When I moved across country, I had two rooms full of stuff and only one car in which to pack everything I needed. Here's how I sold it all!

 How Do I Find Local Facebook Groups Where I Can Sell Things?

 On a laptop or desktop, look in the sidebar for “Find New Groups.”
 On a cell phone, hit the “More” button to find this same option.
 A list of four options should pop up:

 Online Yard and Garage Sale Terminology, Abbreviations, and Acronyms

 Groups often utilize the same terminology, so make sure you are familiar with each term:

 - Bump - This is often posted in the comments section of a picture so that the item is placed back at the top of the feed.
-Most limit the amount of times you can bump an item.
+Most limit the number of times you can bump an item.

 - Pending - This usually means that an item is pending pickup (and may also be displayed as 'pp' or 'ppu').

 - Porch pickup - You may see that an item is only available for porch pickup.
 The seller and buyer must agree on how this exchange is going to go.
-Typically, the seller leaves the item in a place outdoors and the buyer places the money in an envelope in a previously-agreed-upon hidden spot.
-I have never done a porch pickup so if you try it, please proceed with caution.
+Typically, the seller leaves the item in a place outdoors, and the buyer places the money in an envelope in a previously agreed-upon hidden spot.
+I have never done a porch pickup, so if you try it, please proceed with caution.